Felipe Lima (fighter): Ultimate Fighting Championship

 Lima made his UFC debut replacing Melsik Baghdasaryan to face Muhammad Naimov at UFC on ABC 6 on June 22, 2024.
 He won the fight by a rear-naked choke submission in the third round.
 This fight earned him a Performance of the Night bonus.

 Lima was scheduled to face Taylor Lapilus on September 28, 2024, at UFC Fight Night 243.
 However, Lima withdrew from the fight for unknown reasons and was replaced by Vince Morales.

 Lima next faced Miles Johns on December 14, 2024, at UFC on ESPN 63.
 He won the fight via unanimous decision.

 Lima faced Payton Talbott on June 28, 2025, at UFC 317.
 He lost the fight by unanimous decision.

 Lima was scheduled to face Daniel Marcos on November 22, 2025, at UFC Fight Night 265.
-However, Lima withdrew for unknown reasons and Marcos was re-scheduled to face a new opponent two weeks prior.
+However, Lima withdrew due to a back injury and Marcos was re-scheduled to face a new opponent two weeks prior.

+Returning to the featherweight division, Lima faced Morgan Charrière on September 5, 2026 at UFC Fight Night 287.
+He won the fight by unanimous decision.